 The monitor on your recumbent needs, first and foremost, to provide a large enough display that you can clearly read it from your seated position.
 On a recumbent, you are further away from the monitor than on an upright bike, so you don’t want to be squinting and straining just to see your training parameters.
 It should provide you with your training time, calories burned, speed, and distance traveled, just to name the most basic parameters.

 Depending on how much you want to pay, your bike may feature built-in exercise programs.
 These are helpful, but most people never use more than three or four, so don’t let the fact that a particular bike has 28 built-in programs while another has only 18, sway you.

 Most of the high-end brands allow you to sync your monitor to their app so that you can save your training diagnostics for later analysis.
 This is a nice addition, but again, shouldn’t be a game changer.

 Most recumbent bikes will have a seat that is height adjustable.
 But when it comes to a recumbent, there is more to the size game than that.
 The height of the front wheel will determine how far the pedals are from the seat.
 A larger wheel will place the pedals farther away.
 This can be a problem for shorter people.
 So, if you are under 5’4”, you should look for a bike with a relatively small front wheel.

 The distance between the seat and the wheel is called the wheelbase.
-People who are quite large in the midsection area will want to make sure that this area is adjustable and allows for enough room so that your pedalling motion is not cramped.
-At the other extreme, a short wheel base will allow for faster, more athletic pedalling.
+People who are quite large in the midsection area will want to make sure that this area is adjustable and allows for enough room so that your pedaling motion is not cramped.
+At the other extreme, a short wheelbase will allow for faster, more athletic pedaling.